Clover Health Ownership

 Disposition of 38261 shares by Priest Brady Patrick of Clover Health at 3.6 subject to Rule 16b-3

-Edwards Carladenise Armbrister over a month ago
+Edwards Carladenise Armbrister over three months ago

 Disposition of 200000 shares by Edwards Carladenise Armbrister of Clover Health at 3.61 subject to Rule 16b-3